mapnik/mapnik/docs/ogcserver/readme.txt

 Installation
 ------------

-- The OGCServer uses the Mapnik interface to the Proj.4 library for projection support and depends on integer EPSG codes.
-Confirm that you have installed Proj.4 with all necessary data files (http://trac.osgeo.org/proj/wiki/FAQ) and have added any custom projections you need to the 'epsg' file usually located at '/usr/local/share/proj/epsg'.
+- The OGC Server uses the Mapnik interface to the Proj.4 library for projection support and depends on integer EPSG codes.
+Confirm that you have installed Proj.4 with all necessary data files (http://trac.osgeo.org/proj/wiki/FAQ) and have added any custom projections to the 'epsg' file usually located at '/usr/local/share/proj/epsg'.

 - Test that the server code is available and installed properly by importing it within a python interpreter::